Glossary of Business Insurance Terms

 How can you reduce freelancer business risks?

-General liability insurance protects you from lawsuits over third-party injuries or property damage.
+General liability insurance, which protects you from lawsuits over third-party injuries or property damage.
 If you damage someone’s property while working on a photo or video shoot, they could sue you for the cost of repairs.
 If a graphic designer exposes a client to cyber hacking or a loss of data, the client could sue for the financial damages it causes.

 Workers’ compensation insurance, while not typically required for freelancers, can pay your medical bills and lost wages if you’re injured on the job.